SRGSSR/pillarbox-web-suite/docs/CONTRIBUTING.md

 * Translation improvements.

 Contributions can either take the form of simple issues where you describe the problem you face or what you would like to see in our products.
-If you feel up to the challenge, you can even submit code in the form of pull requests which our team will review.
+If you feel up to the challenge, you can submit code via pull requests, which will be reviewed by the Pillarbox team and other maintainers involved in this shared effort.

 ## Contributions we are not looking for

 Requests which are too vague or not related to our product will not be taken into account.
 We also have no editorial influence, any issue related to the content available on our platform will simply be closed.

+This repository focuses specifically on components related to video.js and Pillarbox only.
+Contributions unrelated to these components or outside this scope are unlikely to be accepted.

 ## Making a contribution